AV306/AV306/README.md

 I go by the name "Blender" or some variation of "AV3_08" (depending on availability) on most sites.

 <!--
-I'm also a furry, no hate pls, I'm just a guy who likes drawing anthro animals to express myself ;w;
+I'm also a furry, no hate pls, I'm just a guy who made anthro animal characters to express myself and likes drawing them ;w;

 While I'm at it, have some info on my OCs:
-  > Blender (my sona) - quiet ginger cat, loves science, programming and engineering (especially all 3 together in a project).
+  > Blender (my sona) - quiet ginger cat, loves science (physics in particular), programming and engineering (especially all 3 together in a project).
 A bit socially awkward
-  > Tachyon - Extroverted gray/white protogen, flies planes.
+  > Tachyon - Extroverted gray/white/orange protogen, flies planes.
 Blender's close friend, symbol is λ̬ because I like Half-Life and diacritics are cool
   > Dicot - green fox, botanist, also Blender's and Tachyon's friend (of course).
 His design came from a bunch of doodles on my bio notes
 -->